Mandatory Orientation For Newly Admitted International Students

 Check out these links for information just for students:

 - F-1 FAQs from the Embassy in Hyderabad, India (5:06)

 - A Guide on What Not to Do From the Consulate in Frankfurt, Germany (6:27)

 - Student Visa Day at the Embassy in New Delhi, India (4:29)

 You can also read more about preparing for your visa appointment on the Study in the States visa resource page.

-CSN's United Healthcare Insurance is an affordable health insurance plan tailored to the health care needs of CSN students.
+CSN's Student Health Plan is an affordable health insurance plan tailored to meet the health care needs of CSN international students.
 It features year-round, world-wide coverage.
-This means students can receive convenient, high quality care when they are sick or injured without having to be concerned about cost or availability of the care they need.
+This means students can receive medical care whenever they are sick or injured for just $1,236.67 per year.

-Health Insurance Waiver Policy & Procedure - You must enroll in CSN's approved health insurance plan or demonstrate that they are a dependent on an insurance plan of a spouse or parent or sponsor that is equal to or better than the plan offered at CSN.
-If you choose to waive CSN's health care coverage, you cannot register for classes until you provide the following documentation prior to registration for classes each semester:
+Health Insurance Waiver Policy & Procedure: Students must enroll in CSN's approved health insurance plan or demonstrate that they are a dependent on an insurance plan of a spouse or parent or sponsor that is equal to or better than the plan offered at CSN.
+To waive CSN's health care coverage, the student must provide the following evidence at the start of each semester.

 SPECIAL NOTE: All international students on an F-1 visa are required to have health insurance coverage the entire semester.
 They will only be allowed to register for courses after they have purchased insurance.

 English, ESL and Math Placement Tests